pschachte/wybe/WYBE.md

 current module) holding all the provided data.
 Constructor functions can also be used ["backwards"](function-calls), with the constructed value provided and the arguments taken as outputs, to extract the data stored in the constructed value.
-Note that, unlike object oriented languages, a constructor in Wybe cannot specify a body, it simply creates a value of the specified type containing the specified data.
+Note that, unlike object-oriented languages, a constructor in Wybe cannot specify a body, it simply creates a value of the specified type containing the specified data.
 If you wish to carry out some computation to determine what values to store, you may write a function or procedure that calls the constructor.
-Since Wybe does not require any special syntax to call a constructor (such as `new` in many object oriented languages), they are ordinary functions, aside from the fact that they are automatically generated.
+Since Wybe does not require any special syntax to call a constructor (such as `new` in many object-oriented languages), they are ordinary functions, aside from the fact that they are automatically generated.

 The form of declaration above keeps the constructors of a type private; they may